i2bskn/passwd/README.md

 * :letters_upper => Define an array of upper case. default is ("A".."Z").to_a
 * :letters_number => Define an array of numbers. default is ("0".."9").to_a

+Default config is stored in the class variable. (@@config) Changing the default configs are as follows:

+    Passwd.config => Get config hash.
+    Passwd.config(length: 10) => Change to the default length.

 Password hashing:

     password_hash = Passwd.hashing(password)